Levinders/Database-Creation-and-Data-Ingestion-from-Large-CSV-Files-Reticent---finance-fintech-/README.md

   </tr>
 </table>

+# Modeling Table Relationships

+## Flat Schema Design
+There is no table connections between tables

 Architecture: Describe the high-level architecture of the pipeline or system (e.g., ingesting, processing, storing data in real-time or batch).